-1. Get someone else to do it
+1. Get someone else to do it (if only!)

 When bikes get dirty — and left dirty — they are incredibly prone to wearing out at an alarming rate.
 Here’s how Nino Schurter’s bike gets spotless.